TibbersDriveMustang/Video-Streaming-Server-and-Client/README.md

                     *** Must insert CSeq header in every request you send Which starts at 1 and incremented by one for each request you send

+What we need to implement
+    @ Client.py
+        SETUP function
+        PLAY function
+        PAUSE function
+        TEARDOWN function